 My mind is relaxed and totally in sync with natural surroundings.
 Tired from my journey I want to retire early but first the mesmerizing sunset from my balcony and then the starlit dazzling night keeps me awake and happily so.
-I am enjoying all of that is a super luxury for city people like me.
+All of this is a super luxury for city people like me.

 I wake up to the sound of cows’ mowing and birds’ chirping.
 It is a beautiful day and the lady of the house, Beena is busy in daily farm chores like taking the livestock out for grazing, then milking them.
 After feeding us, she gets busy in the farms… weeding is what she is doing, I guess.
 I so wish I had bought my young daughter along too who would have loved to see how a cow is milked and also how the vegetables she eats grow in farms.

 During breakfast Pooran informs me of the options I have for the day.
 There are many nature trails around.
 I can take a walk or go cycling, he will arrange a cycle for me.
 Or if I am a trekker, there are options for trekking too.
 I am overwhelmed to hear this and decide to trek to an old Temple of Adi devta, which I can see on top of a hill from here.
-I am happy to be guided by Pooran’s son.
+Pooran’s son guided me all through.

 I come back home to piping hot crispy pakoras and herbal tea.
 In the evening, I was delighted to see the bonfire set up for me.
 I quietly enjoy the silence of the place soaking as much peace as I can and gazing at the stars remembering my childhood.

 Meals at Farmer’s Homestay are soul touching home-made affair.
-At Dinner I was pampered with dal tadka that has heavenly flavours, farm picked vegetables cooked with Himalayan herbs along with freshly prepared curd and green salad.
-Not to mention rotis that are coming directly from mud oven served with so much love.
+At Dinner dal tadka had heavenly flavours, farm picked vegetables cooked with Himalayan herbs along with freshly prepared curd and green salad made my day.
+Not to mention rotis that are coming directly from mud oven and are served with so much love.